-As summer kicks in, it’s time to remember all that fun-in-the-sun in Australia comes with unwanted long-term health risks – premature skin ageing and the potential to develop skin cancer.
+Summer is here so it’s time to remember all that fun in the sun in Australia comes with unwanted long-term health risks – premature skin ageing and the potential to develop skin cancer.

 Yet some teens and young adults are understandably more focused on their current skin issues, such as acne.

 We know that young adults aged 18 to 30 years are the most likely group to get sunburnt.
 Seeking shade in the heat of the day, slipping on a shirt, slapping on a hat and sliding on a pair of sunglasses are some of the strategies to prevent sun damage.